youyinnn/ai_face_mask_detector/README.md

 ## How To Use The Program
 ### 1. Preprare the Dataset and Env

-Please make sure you have the `data/aug_1` located at the root folder of the project!
+Please make sure you have the `data/aug_1` and `data/test_data` located at the root folder of the project!

 Install required packages: